-I CONSENT TO PARTICIPATE IN THE STUDY AND TO THE USE OF MY PERSONAL INFORMATION AS DESCRIBED
+I CONSENT ON BEHALF OF THE PATIENT TO PARTICIPATE IN THE STUDY AND TO THE USE OF THE PATIENT'S PERSONAL INFORMATION AS DESCRIBED

 With this, I also confirm that I have received information about the study, that any questions have been answered, and that I have received a copy of the information sheet.

-Place and date

-Participants signature

-Participants name in capital letters

-CONFIRMATION THAT THE PARTICIPANT IN THE STUDY HAS BEEN INFORMED

-I hereby confirm that information about the study has been provided.

-Place and date
+Place and date.
+Relative of the participant's signature Relative of the participant's name in capital letters CONFIRMATION THAT THE F PARTICIPANT IN THE STUDY HAS BEEN INFORMED I hereby confirm that informat tion about the study has been provided.
+Place and date Signature Role in study

-Signature

-Role in study